Alta Vista Gallery2839 Broadstone Road,

 1098 Main Street,

-The gallery is open from 9 a.m. until 5 p.m.
-Monday through Saturday, and 1-5 p.m. on Sunday, with after-hour showings by request.
+The gallery is open from 9 a.m. to 5 p.m.
+Mon. through Sat. and 1 to 5p.m. on Sunday with after hour showings by request.

 R.T.
 Morgan Art Gallery and Glass by Camille